 Ash flooring comes in both solid and engineered forms.
 Engineered ash has the advantage of a more uniform grain pattern.
 It also resists water and warping better making engineered ash favorable for kitchens and other areas with added moisture.

 Ash is a more expensive option for domestic hardwoods.
 There is also a problem with availability of ash due to an invasive beetle known as the Emerald Ash Borer consuming the ash species.
 If ash flooring happens to be out of stock while you are shopping for hardwood, then maple and white oak are good alternatives.

 Call the experts at Floor Coverings International of Mentor for all your hardwood flooring needs.
 We can bring hundreds of hardwood samples directly to your home in our mobile flooring showroom.
-We proudly serve the greater Mentor, Painesville, and Willoughby area.
+We proudly serve the greater Mentor, Painesville, Willoughby, and Cleveland area.

 You might also like:

 Photo Credit: © Zb89V